 Keep it simple with a bit of text

 Add in a new Rich Text Area field and briefly describe your program or resource.
 Be sure to include a link to where readers can find more information.

 You can make it even simpler by just reminding readers that any item may be available in digital formats like Surrey Libraries did.
 Book jackets and titles are llinked to your catalog records through a keyword search for that item's author and title, regardless of format.
 You have the option to change the type of catalog linking used for a particular book in an issue.

-2. Target your promotions based on readers' interests.
+Target your promotions based on readers' interests

 Add an online resource related to the newsletter genre or topic.

-Using a call-to-action button can make it easier for patrons to see right away how to get the e-book or digital audiobook version.
-Convert the annotation to Rich Text, insert a button image from the Image Selector, and link it directly to the item's record in your catalog.
+Click on the annotation to access the pop-up menu and click the pencil icon convert the annotation to Rich Text.
+Insert a button image from the LibraryAware Image Selector and link it directly to the item's record in your catalog.